Abbabon/abbabon.github.io/_posts/2020-11-09-serializing-transforms.md

 * You can create 'presets' of the animations with multiple Transform objects (including the T-Pose), and cycle through them as necessary.

 ## TODO
-* publish on github and link from this post
+V publish the sample project on github and link from this post
+	Done! you can find it [here](https://github.com/Abbabon/TransformRecorder)
 * create scriptable object assets dynamically for each recorded object
 * create a unity package for project
 * public on the unity assets store